abzubade/abzubade/README.md

 ---

-IT professional with client-facing experience supporting and securing cloud environments across AWS, Azure, and Microsoft 365.
-Experienced working with Managed Service Providers (MSPs) to manage multi-tenant infrastructures, resolve complex end-user issues, and deliver reliable deployments and migrations.
+IT professional with strong client-facing experience supporting and securing cloud environments across AWS, Azure, and Microsoft 365.
+Proven background working with MSPs to manage multi-tenant infrastructures, troubleshoot complex end-user issues, and deliver dependable deployments and cloud migrations.

-Hands-on with Intune MDM, Azure AD, Office 365, and AWS infrastructure (EC2, IAM, S3, CloudFront, Route 53), as well as patch management, VPNs, and endpoint hardening.
-Passionate about cybersecurity, with experience in vulnerability management, threat hunting, and email security using tools like EDR and SIEM.
+Hands-on experience with Intune MDM, Azure AD/Entra ID, Office 365, and AWS services.
+Skilled in patch management, VPN configuration, and endpoint hardening, supported by a solid cybersecurity foundation in vulnerability management, threat hunting, and email security using EDR and SIEM platforms.

-Currently building and documenting projects focused on secure cloud architecture, automation, and data protection, showcasing a commitment to solving real-world security challenges through practical, technical work.
+Currently building and documenting cloud security, automation, and data-protection projects that demonstrate practical, technically driven approaches to addressing real-world security challenges.

-## 📈 Data Loss Prevention (DLP) Projects

 - **[Using Amazon Maci to detect Sensitive Data in S3 buckets)](https://github.com/abzubade/Amazon-Macie-to-Detect-Sensitive-Data-in-a-S3-Bucket)**